gonzus/gdsql/README.markdown

 What does it look like
 ----------------------

-This is an example of accessing a Postgres database.
+This is an example of accessing a PostgreSQL database.
 We read rows from table `people`, which has at least these columns:

 * `id`: the integer primary key
 * `name`: a string with the person's name.